ggera02/progetto_adaptive/README.md

 All the documents can be run either in MATLAB v2024b or higher, and on simulink v2024b or higher.

 ## Results
-To adress the inertial position trim problem, a leveled UAV (null pitch and roll angles) was considered, with $ R = I_3$.
+To adress the inertial position trim problem, a leveled UAV (null pitch and roll angles) was considered, with $R = I_3$.
 Between the infinite solutions (given by an underdetermined problem in 4 equations and 6 unknowns) the selected trim condition corresponds to equal thrust on all rotors such that:
 $$\Omega_{rcmd} = \sqrt{\frac{mg}{6k_f}}$$
 The velocity trim problem is treated differently in the sense that the hypothesis of leveled UAV falls, but the trim condition is chosen as for the previous problem, giving: